croct-tech/plug-react/README.md

 }
 ```

+> 💡 To see how to assign a persona to the user, see [Accessing the Plug instance](#accessing-the-plug-instance).

 We strongly recommend always specifying the `fallback` property to ensure your app behaves the same way regardless of
 the personalization.
 In this way, the UI will still be fully functional even in maintenance windows.